-- The recall and reporting bias of the injuries also were the limitations as some of the dance student were scared to report the injuries with fear that their response will affect their University performance. - 3.
+- 2. The recall and reporting bias of the injuries also were the limitations as some of the dance student were scared to report the injuries with fear that their response will affect their University performance. - 3.
 The period of data collection was not enough (16 weeks) and the last month was closer to the examination time which the student dancers were busy preparing for their theory exams and not attending the classes daily. - A multi-center study can be carried out to better assess risk factors on a larger dance population.
-Further research should aim to standardize injury definitions and classifications. - 5.
-The study did not go into details on preventative measures as the researcher was not given enough opportunity to be hands on the student dancers who got injured while data was collected.
+Further research should aim to standardize injury definitions and classifications.

+not given enough opportunity to be hands on the student dancers who got injured while data was collected.

-The current study was limited to a single small art school and a multi-task study would improve validity.
+6. The current study was limited to a single small art school and a multi-task study would improve validity.